steffen-maass/steffen-maass.github.io/index.md

 ## About me

-I am a 4th year Ph.D. candidate in the School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).
+I am a Ph.D. candidate in the School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).

 My research interests include Distributed Systems, Computer Networks, Operating